hidekimendoza/embedded_linux_practices/practice_01_toolchain/README.md

 Chris Simmond: "So, which to choose?
 My advice is to use uClibc-ng only if you are using uClinux.
 If you have very limited amount of storage or RAM, then musl libc is a good choice, otherwise, use glibc"

+# Structure

+    lib: Contains the shared objects for the C library and the dynamic linker/loader, ld-linux usr/lib, the static library archive files for the C library, and any other libraries that may be installed subsequently usr/include: Contains the headers for all the libraries usr/bin: Contains the utility programs that run on the target, such as the ldd command use/share: Used for localization and internationalization
+    sbin: Provides the ldconfig utility, used to optimize library loading paths

 # References
 Chris Simmond, Mastering Embedded Linux Programming - Second Edition [2017].
 Packt Publishing